eslavov11/Poker/README.md

 # Poker
-Teamwork Project Assignment for the High-Quality Code Course at SoftUni
+Teamwork Project Assignment for the High-Quality Code Course at SoftUni | February 2016